tiny-pilot/style-guides/README.md

 The reviewer should be able to review the PR without clicking external links in the PR description.
 The description should quote and summarize relevant details from external resources and link to them so that the reviewer can explore further if they choose.
 If you're linking to a bug, summarize the relevant details of the bug.
 If you're linking to external documentation, quote the relevant section and link back to the original (linking to the specific header if possible).

+If you're changing the UI, considering including a screenshot or short video demo.
+Visuals should supplement a clear written description of the changes rather than substituting it.

-If you made design choices in the PR, explain why you chose a particular implementation over other possible candidates.
+If you considered other implementation options, explain why you chose a particular implementation over other possible candidates.

 For trivial PRs, the description is optional, but it's usually helpful to include a description.